magentabusiness/magentabusiness.github.io/_includes/templates/install/aws/configure-mqtt.md

 The simplest way to configure MQTTS is to make your MQTT load balancer (AWS NLB) to act as a TLS termination point.
 This way we setup the one-way TLS connection, where the traffic between your devices and load balancers is encrypted, and the traffic between your load balancer and MQTT Transport is not encrypted.
 There should be no security issues, since the ALB/NLB is running in your VPC.
-The only major disadvantage of this option is that you can't use "X.509 certificate" MQTT client credentials, since information about client certificate is not transferred from the load balancer to the ThingsBoard MQTT Transport service.
+The only major disadvantage of this option is that you can't use "X.509 certificate" MQTT client credentials, since information about client certificate is not transferred from the load balancer to the IoT Hub MQTT Transport service.

 To enable the **one-way TLS**: